 Held

 Plaintiff sought to exclude three categories of Dr. Richard Manning’s opinions.
-The third category was about Manning’s alternative damages theory but the Court reserved decision on the third category until it resolved Plaintiff’s motion to exclude the opinions of another expert.
-Unfortunately, the Court has ruled on that motion to exclude the expert in question but the order is sealed.
-With the exception of that portion of the motion, Plaintiff’s motion to exclude Defendants’ damages expert Dr. Richard Manning’s opinions was granted in part and denied in part.
+The third category was about Manning’s alternative damages theory but the Court reserved decision on the third category until it resolved Plaintiff’s motion to exclude the opinions of Roland Newman.
+One of Plaintiff’s arguments is that Manning’s alternative damages theory should be excluded because Manning relied only on a conversation with Newman in support.
+The Court granted this portion of Plaintiff’s Daubert motion regarding Manning’s opinions.

 Key Takeaway: